 There is policy interest in the inequalities felt by many different groups in society.
-One group of particular interest is that of the elderly, in part reflecting the growing proportion of the EU’s population that is aged over 65 years.
+One group of particular interest is that of the elderly, in part reflecting the growing proportion of the EU’s population that is aged 65 and over.
 Pension systems can play an important role in addressing poverty among the elderly.
 In this respect, it is interesting to compare the incomes of the elderly with the rest of the population.
-Across the EU-27 as a whole, people aged 65 and above had a median income which in 2011 was equal to 89 % of the median income for the population under the age of 65 (see Figure 4).
-In four countries only (Luxembourg, France, Romania and Hungary) the income of the elderly was at least equal or higher than the income of persons under 65.
-In Poland, Austria, Italy and Germany the median income of the elderly was at least 90 % of that recorded for people under 65; this was also the case in Iceland.
-By contrast, the elderly in Cyprus had median incomes that were equal to 65 % of those recorded for people under 65.
-The ratios between 70 % and 80 % were recorded in Denmark, Bulgaria, Belgium, Estonia, Sweden and Finland; these relatively low ratios may broadly reflect pension entitlements.
+Across the EU-28 as a whole, people aged 65 and above had a median income which in 2012 was equal to 91 % of the median income for the population under the age of 65 (see Figure 4).
+In four Member States (Luxembourg, Romania, Greece and France) the median income of the elderly was equal to or higher than the median income of persons under 65.
+In Hungary, Poland, Italy, Austria, Spain, Portugal and the Netherlands the median income of the elderly was at least 90 % of that recorded for people under 65; this was also the case in Norway and Iceland.
+Ratios between 70 % and 80 % were recorded in Cyprus, Estonia, Bulgaria, Belgium, Denmark, Sweden, Finland, Lithuania, Malta and Latvia; these relatively low ratios may broadly reflect pension entitlements.

 The depth of poverty, which helps to quantify just how poor the poor are, can be measured by the relative median at-risk-of-poverty gap.
-The median income of persons at-risk-of-poverty in the EU-27 was, on average, 23.3 % below the 60 % poverty threshold in 2012; this threshold is set at 60 % of the national median equivalised disposable income of all persons.
+The median income of persons at-risk-of-poverty in the EU-28 was, on average, 23.5 % below the poverty threshold in 2012; this threshold is set at 60 % of the national median equivalised disposable income of all persons.
 Among the countries shown in Figure 5, the relative median at-risk-of-poverty gap was widest in Spain and Bulgaria (both 31.4 %), Romania (30.9 %), Greece (29.9 %), Croatia (28.8 %) and Latvia (28.6 %), followed by Italy and Portugal (both around 25 %).
-The lowest at-risk-of-poverty gap among the EU Member States was observed in Finland (13.5 %), followed by the Netherlands (15.5 %) and Luxembourg (15.7 %).
+The lowest at-risk-of-poverty gap among the EU Member States was observed in Finland and Luxembourg (both 15.0 %), followed by Malta (16.1 %) and France (16.2 %).

 Data sources and availability